-Does the pay mix vary by country allowing local leaders to determine the pay mix for their sales job within their assigned country?
-Or, are the pay mixes globally consistent regardless of where the sales job is located?
-Additionally, what are the advantages or disadvantages of varying the pay mixes versus making them globally consistent?
-More important, what is the best-in-class methodology for setting and managing pay mixes globally?
+Does the pay mix vary by country, allowing local leaders to determine the pay mix for their sales job within their assigned country?
+Or, is the pay mix globally consistent regardless of job location?
+What are the advantages or disadvantages of varying the pay mix versus making them globally consistent?
+More importantly, what is the best-in-class methodology for setting and managing pay mixes globally?

 Pay Mix Primer

-Sales compensation pays for persuasion–persuading the customer to buy something from the company.
+Sales compensation pays for persuasion, which is convincing the customer to buy something from the company.
 The market generally uses a pay mix methodology (as opposed to a percent of base salary approach found in management programs) to reinforce the at-risk status of the target incentive until goal achievement.
-In other words, sales representatives are unable to achieve their TTC until they hit their goal (usually in the form of a sales quota).
+In other words, sales representatives can only achieve their TTC once they hit their goal (usually in the form of a sales quota).

-Management and gainsharing incentive programs provide a base salary with a bonus opportunity expressed as a percent of base salary.
+Management and gainsharing incentive programs provide a base salary with a bonus opportunity.
+The bonus is expressed as a percentage of the base salary.
 For example, a management incentive program may pay a leader a $100,000 base salary with a 25% base salary bonus opportunity.
 The bonus opportunity is equivalent to $25,000 ($100,000 x 25%).
 Sales compensation programs generally do not use this methodology because it does not explicitly communicate the at-risk nature of the incentive.

 Pay Mix Management Practices

 Companies will vary pay mixes for each job based on the job’s level of persuasion.
-For example, a direct sales representative job responsible for prospecting, qualifying and closing deals may have a 60/40 pay mix, while an overlay technical specialist providing technical expertise during the sales process may have an S0/ 20 pay mix.
+For example, a direct sales representative position responsible for prospecting, qualifying and closing deals may have a 60/40 pay mix.
+An overlay technical specialist providing technical expertise during sales may have an 80/20 pay mix.

 Similarly, most companies vary pay mix for the same job across countries.
-Results of the Sales Compensation Trends Survey showed that 64% of the global sales organization participants vary pay mix by country and 36% use globally consistent pay mixes.
+Results of the Sales Compensation Trends Survey demonstrated 64% of the global sales organization participants vary in pay mix by country.
+Among participants, 36% use globally consistent pay mixes.

-Companies that use globally consistent pay mixes generally use the following pay mix principle: “Pay mix is based on uniform job design and is globally consistent.”
+Companies that use globally consistent pay mixes generally use the following principle: “Pay mix is based on uniform job design and is globally consistent.”
 These companies typically cite one or both of the following reasons to support their practice.
-First, they prefer to drive one global job and associated compensation design.
-And, second, a consistent worldwide approach to pay mix is easier to communicate and administer.
+First, they prefer to drive one global job and associated sales compensation design.
+And second, a consistent worldwide approach to pay mix provides ease in communication and administration.

 Most companies that vary pay mix by country use two practices:

 - Local discretion.
 Provide a pay mix range and let the local country managers determine the right pay mix for their country.
-Challenge: Management discretion might allow a local manager’s personal bias to be the basis of pay mix decisions and, thus, may change when leadership changes.
+Challenge: Management discretion might allow a local manager’s personal bias to be the basis of pay mix decisions.
+Thus, it may change when leadership changes.

 - Prescribed local pay mixes.
-A corporate function selects pay mixes for eac h role in each country.
-Challenge: This effort requires extensive corporate oversight, which is complex to manage, track and communicate.
+A corporate function selects pay mixes for each role in each country.
+Challenge: This effort requires extensive corporate oversight, making managing, tracking and communicating complex.

 Globally consistent pay mix practices have their issues, too.
-Local management may have a difficult time recruiting and retaining local talent if base salaries are too low or, conversely, when the target incentive is too low–it becomes too difficult to earn upside rewards.
-One way to solve these issues is by creating a pre-defined pay mix structure.
+Local management may struggle to recruit and retain local talent if base salaries are too low.
+Conversely, when the target incentive is too low, earning upside rewards becomes difficult.
+One way to solve these issues is by creating a predefined pay mix structure.